 If you’re looking for an inexpensive way to get into shape then definitely check out this upright bike for home.
-From one of our favorite brands, York Fitness, comes the Active 110 – a simple, comfortable bike that’s perfect for losing weight and building your fitness up.
+From one of our favourite brands, York Fitness, comes the Active 110 – a simple, comfortable bike that’s perfect for losing weight and building your fitness up.

 The seat is packed with padding and wide enough that it’s comfortable to ride for long periods.
-While the pedals are wide and supportive, with handy toe-straps to keep you in place when pedaling.
+While the pedals are wide and supportive, with handy toe-straps to keep you in place when pedalling.

 Construction wise, it’s a decent build and feels sturdy enough when you’re riding.
 The operation is quiet and has a nice smooth feel to it.
 We are a little disappointed that there’s nowhere to put a tablet or phone, but that won’t be a problem for everyone.

 What you do get is a simple but easy-to-use LCD display that shows all the important info, like the calories you’ve burned off.
 It’s also a nice large size, unlike the tiny, cramped ones you often see on cheap exercise bikes in this price range.

 Verdict: If you’re a beginner looking to get into some cycling at home, and don’t want to splash out a fortune on a bike, then this is a great choice.
 It’s likely got everything you’ll need and the price is great too.

 - Clear display